Tōgō Heihachirō: Studies in Britain (1871–1878)

 During 1875, Tōgō circumnavigated the world as an ordinary seaman on the British training ship Hampshire, leaving in February and staying seventy days at sea without a port call until reaching Melbourne.
 Tōgō "observed the strange animals on the Southern continent".
 Rounding Cape Horn on his return voyage, Tōgō had sailed thirty thousand miles before returning to England in September 1875.
 During the autumn and winter of 1875–1876, Tōgō spent five months in Cambridge studying mathematics and English under the direction of the Rev. Arthur Douglas Capel.
 The Rev. Capel was at the time of Tōgō's visit, both a mathematics tutor and curate at the Anglican church of Little St Mary's, Cambridge.
 Tōgō is recorded to have attended services at the church during his stay.

 In 1875 Tōgō suffered a bout of illness which severely threatened his eyesight: "the patient asked his medical advisers to 'try everything', and some of their experiments were extremely painful."
 Capel commented later, "If I had not seen with my own eyes what a Japanese can suffer without complaint, I should often have been disinclined to believe ...
 But, having observed Tōgō, I believe all of them."
 Harley Street ophthalmologists were able to save his eyesight.
 Upon recovery Tōgō travelled to Portsmouth to continue his training before being assigned the role of inspector for the construction of Fusō, one of three new warships ordered by the Imperial Japanese Navy.
 Residing in proximity to the Royal Naval College, Greenwich, Tōgō made use of the opportunity to apply his training, observing the construction of the ship at the Samuda Brothers shipyard on the Isle of Dogs.

 Tōgō was absent from Japan during the Satsuma Rebellion of 1877.
 His three brothers all fought in the rebellion: two were killed in battle, and the third died shortly after the rebellion's end.
-Later, Tōgō would often express regret for the fate of his benefactor, Saigō Takamori.
+Later, Tōgō would often express regret for the fate of his benefactor, Saigō Takamori, who was also killed in that rebellion.